greenm01/vb4x/docs/vb4x_specs.md

 Raiders are the only ships outfitted with cloaking technology.
 They are not available until cloaking technology is researched and developed.

-Fleets containing a Raider have a 33% chance (roll 1 or 2 on a 1D6) of going undetected in hostile systems.
+Fleets containing a Raider have a 33% chance (roll 1 or 2 on a 1D6) of going undetected.
 The number of Raiders in the fleet does not affect the roll, nor rate multiple chances.

 ### 2\.4.4 Starbases